-All forgotten items (books, instruments, etc.) may be placed in the cubbies in the new front vestibule area.
+All forgotten items (books, instruments, etc.) may be placed in the cubbies in the front vestibule area.
 Please write your child's name and class on any items you leave.
 Please do not ask that your children be summoned to the Main Office.
-Lunch is best packed in the morning but if you need to drop off, please place in the coolers by the front doors.
+Lunch is best packed in the morning but if you need to drop off, please place it in the coolers by the front doors.
+NO lunches will be accepted after 11:00 A.M.